Questions and Answers

 The Jews lost their position as the chosen people of God.
 Their temple was destroyed.
 Their capital city was destroyed.
 Their nation was destroyed and they were scattered.

-Today's "Jews" were so scattered and diluted, many or most bear little resemblance to the Biblical people.
-Those who now call themselves "Jews" are a racially mixed lot descended from many different peoples who converted to Judaism over the centuries and millenia.
-See - Are Jews a Nation, Race or Religion? and Who are Jews of Color (JOC)?
-Some calling themselves "Jews" probably do have traces of Hebrew, or at least general Canaanite, DNA, while many are descendants of converts (Berbers, Slavs, Khazars and others), and have no Hebrew lineage.
-There is probably no such thing as a pure Jew or Hebrew left.
+There is probably no such thing as a real Jew or Hebrew left.
 (Note: Even when Jesus was on earth, there were many "Jews" outside Israel who were converts from other people groups.
 And even though Abraham, Isaac, and Jacob were at the core of Hebrew identity, many Semitic peoples not descended from Jacob had joined the "Jews".)

-The mixed up nature of today's "Jews" may be reflected in the Lord's words to the Church of Philadelphia:
+The fraudulent nature of today's "Jews" is reflected in the Lord's words to the Church of Philadelphia:

 Behold, I will make them of the synagogue of Satan, which say they are Jews, and are not, but do lie; behold, I will make them to come and worship before thy feet, and to know that I have loved thee.
 (Revelation 3:9)